jkwiatk1/jk_website/_pages/about.md

 ## About Jan

-I am developing my competence in the field of artificial intelligence.
+I am currently developing my competence in the field of **Artificial Intelligence**.
+In the past, I have been educated in **Power Electronics** and **Electrical Engineering**.
 I enjoy learning and actively spending my free time.
 I am ready to make difficult and risky decisions and can look at problems realistically.

 * * *
 ### Education